Voidymite/PT-Golf-Engine/notes/readme/readme.txt

 You CANNOT play the full GOLF build with this decomp since I was too lazy to fully add doors to the rooms (GOLF era doesn't use targetDoors and uses target_x and target_y instead when going to the next room through a hallway/door).
-You may add the doors to the rest of the rooms yourself if you want, it's easy to do.
+Though it may be useless to do, you may add the doors to the rest of the rooms yourself if you want, it's easy.
 On that topic, the door sprites are made by me.

 I also changed the distracting mach sounds to the SAGE>> ones, with some volume tweaks.
 Some other sounds